What problems might you face when job hunting in Japan?

 Japanese people sometimes struggle with language usage and unfamiliar characters when studying a foreign language.
-The same can be applied to foreigners, many of whom are spoon-fed the nuances of the Japanese language and its many strokes of characters that make it difficult.
+The same can be applied to foreigners in Japan, many of whom are spoon-fed the nuances of the Japanese language and its many strokes of characters that make it difficult.

 The Japanese language can be divided into four major character groups.
 A race of people who are proficient in all four scripts is a rarity in the world, and even in China, which has the world’s largest population, only Chinese characters are used for writing.

-Even if one learns how to use the characters, trendy words, abbreviations, and coined words appear constantly, and not many Japanese can handle them skillfully.
+Even if one learns how to use the characters, trendy words, abbreviations, and coined words appear constantly.
 It is no wonder that foreigners find it difficult to use the Japanese language, which is difficult even for Japanese people to use correctly.

 Recently, more and more universities are offering all lectures in English, and the number of foreigners who study abroad without knowing Japanese is also increasing.
 However, if you want to work in Japan, you will need to have a certain level of Japanese language ability, so there is no better way than to study.

 The resume/CV is different than what you are used to